-Here's the same 13 x 15 foot room with the diagonal setup in Figure 2.
+The same 13 x 15 foot room with the diagonal setup is shown in Figure 3.

 Notice in this set up even at the somewhat random placement I came up with for this drawing, the only points that are on the wrong side are points 4 and 5.
 And reflection point 5 considering where it is, isn't too critical.
 The lighter yellow lines show what happens when the speaker is toed in by a few degrees.
 Basically nothing really changes much.
 Dots shift rather than changing walls.

 In practice I have noticed this arrangement to be far more forgiving as far as speaker toe angle, and much more flexible to actual speaker placement.
 This arrangement also has a much larger sweet spot.
 The fascinating thing here is the results.
 When compared to the conventional setup with all the room treatment diffusers and so on, I find this arrangement in the naked room to be actually better.

 Before and after this setup, I used a variety of CD and LP recordings including several of my own that I recorded myself in my own studio of various guest musicians and jam sessions.
 In these recordings care was taken to properly mike the room, and quality gear was used.
 From these reference recordings I could now make a test of the Shifting effect I spoke of earlier knowing this time exactly how mixdowns contribute to the effect.
 The result was this: